wp-plugins/roost-for-bloggers/readme.txt

 **Safari Web Push**
 To use Safari Web Push, simply activate the *Roost for Bloggers* plugin.
 When your site is viewed in a push-enabled browser, the browser will prompt for permission.
 No additional setup is needed.

+**bbPress**
+With the bbPress extension for Roost, an additional subscribe option will appear next to the default bbPress subscription links.
+(This does NOT replace traditional subscription methods, only adds a new browser push channel.)
+Options include Forum subscriptions, Topic subscriptions, and subscribing to your individual posts.
+Notifications are sent about new content **only** to the visitors that have subscribed to the forum, topic, or post.

 **Auto Push**
 Auto Push is what makes this plugin stellar.
 When you create a new post, your post's title, link, and featured image (if one is attached) will be sent to all of your subscribed readers.
 That's it.
 Really.
 You don't have to do anything else.
 (It works just like magic.)
 When enabled, an auto push override check box is also placed on your post's admin page.
 If for some reason you do not want a notification to go out for that post, just check the box when publishing.

+**Manual Post Mode**
+With *Auto Push* disabled, a checkbox will appear just above the Publish button on your post page.
+Simply check the box *Send Notification with Roost* and a notification will be sent when publishing.

 **Send Manual Alert**
 You can send a manual alert to all subscribed users by entering your message text in the "Notification Text" box and a link in the "Notification Link" box.